renerocksai/aercbook/README.md

 ## Building it

-If you're on NixOS or use the Nix package manager, you can enter the nix shell and build like this:
+If you're on NixOS or use the Nix package manager, a `shell.nix` file is provided.
+It will provide you with `zig 0.9.1` and all dependencies relevant for building aercbook NixOS-style.
+Enter the shell and build aercbook like this:

 ```console
 nix-shell
 zig build
 ```

-It will provide you with `zig 0.9.1` and all relevant dependencies.

 All others, make sure you have [zig 0.9.1](https://ziglang.org/download/) installed.
 Then run: